enjoikumar/SBLM/README.md

 Line 50, is down, an empty div with the width of the screen, so when clicked it brings you to the first image of the narrative.

+### Project Pages pt2

 ![project](Readme/projecthtml2.jpg)

+Lines 52-61 is the start of the narrative with the implementation of the site map.

+Line 53 is the img src that takes the file in the root directory.
+The image is a gif for file size purposes.
+And this goes throughout the projects.
+Each project has a sitemap with the exception of 2.

+Line 54 is the span that basically holds all the important stats/data.
+The Br tags are there to add line breaks, and create a cohesive structure.

+Lines 55-59 are simply the stats and data that will be displayed.
+When adding more, please assign a  < br > at the end for stylistic purposes

+Lines 63 and 64 are just empty divs that will be explained in the js portion.

+Lines 66 and down is the main chunk for the first narrative.
+The structure is as follows:

+< div class="history">
+    < div class="history1"> [history1 for being the first section]
+        < img class= animation-element slide-left > [The image slides in from the left]
+            < span >[text would go here]
+            </ spn >
+    < div >

+The Process just continues.
+We also use instyling for sizing and the alt tag for seo purposes